NUMERICAL AND COMPUTATIONAL METHODS - 2022/3

-When an analytical approach is not known or practical for solving a mathematical problem, which is the case for most real-world problems, a numerical approach can be useful in finding approximate solutions as close as possible to the exact one.
-This module introduces a selection of numerical methods for the solution of linear and nonlinear algebraic equations, and differential equations, for finding a function that interpolates a set of data, and for finding numerical values of derivatives and integrals, and for solving initial value problems.
+When an analytical approach is not known or practical for solving a mathematical problem, which is the case for most real-world problems, a numerical approach can be useful in finding approximate solutions that are as close as possible to the exact one.
+This module introduces a selection of numerical methods for the solution of systems of linear and nonlinear equations, for finding a function that interpolates or approximates a set of data points, for finding numerical values of derivatives and integrals, and for solving initial value problems.

 For each numerical method, we will consider the error that results from using approximations and introduce some theories of quantifying the error, which then indicates the accuracy of a numerical solution.
-We also consider the efficiency of a numerical method, which tells how much computational resource is required for achieving a given accuracy.
-Students will learn and practice implementing some of the methods in MatLab codes.
+We also analyse the complexity of numerical methods in order to estimate the computational resources required for achieving a given accuracy.
+Students will learn and practice implementing some of the methods in Python.

 KLUS Stefan (Maths)